fumitoh/modelx/doc/source/tutorial.rst

    :lines: 1

 By doing so, you get to use modelx API functions in ``__main__`` module.
+The entire list of modelx API functions are
+:doc:`here in the reference manual </reference/generated/modelx.core.api>`.
 If you're not comfortable with importing modelx API functions directly into the global namespace of ``__main__`` module, you can alternatively import ``modelx`` as an abbreviated name, such as ``mx``, for example::